AimTuxOfficial/AimTux/README.md

 ![this](http://i.imgur.com/I2NSAia.png)

+## Opening the Menu

+Press INSERT on your keyboard to open the menu.
+For laptops this may be Fn + DELETE.

 ## Contributing to AimTux

 If you wish to contribute code to this opensource project, please keep some things mind before creating a *pull request*: